tacolopo/sdk-tutorials/onboarding/chapter-1/2-blockchain-internet-cosmos.md

 <HighlightBox type="link">

-This video provides a brief overview of the features, resources, and objectives of Cosmos: [Cosmos: The Vision](https://youtu.be/Eb8xkDi_PUg)
+* This video provides a brief overview of the features, resources, and objectives of Cosmos: [Cosmos: The Vision](https://youtu.be/Eb8xkDi_PUg)
+* For an accessible overview of Proof of Stake, see this video: [Proof of Stake (vs Proof of Work)](https://www.youtube.com/watch?v=M3EFi_POhps).

 </HighlightBox>